RyanLHicks/nuclear_reactors_power_bi/README.md

 ## Introduction
 ![PBIDesktop_TJFIM2LRtC](https://github.com/user-attachments/assets/dc7ae728-fd4d-4cda-b9e2-51520d31dc0e)

-### Background
+### 🌄 Background
 - This nuclear reactor analysis is part of a 4 part learning journey so I can effictively learn top programs used by data analysts.
 This section mainly focuses on visualization and presentation of data through graphs and statistics.
 I pinpoint certain metrics to get a good picture of the nuclear reactor landscape by using Power BI as a tool for storytelling and insights.
-I chose nuclear power as a subject because it's extremly intriguing and I believe that it's the future of energy that most countries will adopt.
-I will show key metrics through recent years to back up my claim.
+- I chose nuclear power as a subject because it's extremly intriguing and I believe that it's the future of energy that most countries will adopt.
-### Goals
+### 🎯 Goals
 1. Understand the nuclear reactor types and occurance
 2. Uncover common reactor models
 3. Find out where this reactors are located
 4. Understand the past nuclear energy to look forward to the future.
-### Plan
+### 🗓️ Plan
 - I will import all the data from the IAEA from my postgreSQL server database.
 - Use various visualizations from Power BI to see the data.
 - Interpret the data based on the tools used in Power BI and draw conclusions.

-## Procedure
+## Analysis

 ### Introduction Page

   <img width="1285" height="729" alt="image" src="https://github.com/user-attachments/assets/36845fd7-f062-42bd-bee3-ab2bd51d3856" />

-#### Graphs and Data
+#### 📊 Graphs and Data

 - Slicers that allow multiple variables to be manipulated giving options such as 'all', 'operational', and 'shutdown' reactors; desired year(s) or country(s)